Menen Asfaw: Empress

 The account given in the Autobiography of the Emperor, My Life and Ethiopia's Progress, mentions no previous marriage or children of Empress Menen and no such order by Iyasu, but states only that at the age of 20, they were married by their own mutual consent, and describes her as "a woman without any malice whatsoever".
 When Tafari Makonnen became Emperor of Ethiopia as Haile Selassie I, Menen Asfaw was crowned as Empress at his side.
 Empress Menen had no children by Ras Leulseged.

 Empress Menen was active in promoting women's issues in Ethiopia, was Patroness of the Ethiopian Red Cross, and the Ethiopian Women's Charitable Organization.
 She was also patroness of the Jerusalem Society that arranged for pilgrimages to the Holy Land.
 She founded the Empress Menen School for Girls in Addis Ababa, the first all-girls school which had both boarding and day students.
 Girls from all over the Empire were brought to the school to receive a modern education, encouraged by the Empress who visited it often and presided over its graduation ceremonies.
-The Empress gave generously, as well as sponsored programs for the poor, ill and disabled.
+The Empress gave generously, as well as sponsored programs for poor, ill and disabled people.
 She was also a devoutly religious woman who did much to support the Ethiopian Orthodox Tewahedo Church.
 She built, renovated and endowed numerous churches in Ethiopia and in the Holy Land.
 Prominent among these are the St. Raguel Church in Addis Ababa's Merkato district, the Kidane Mehret (Our Lady Covenant of Mercy) Church on Mount Entoto, and the Holy Trinity Monastery on the banks of the River Jordan in the Holy Land.
 She gave generously from her personal funds towards the building of the new Cathedral of St. Mary of Zion at Axum, but did not live to see it completed and dedicated.